 How to create a prompt

-Creating a prompt in ZBrain is an easy process that allows you to guide your AI application’s responses with precision.
+Creating a prompt in ZBrain Prompt Manager is straightforward, allowing you to steer your AI application's and agent’s responses with precision.
 Follow the steps below to create and configure a prompt effectively:

-Navigate to the right side of the prompt manager interface.
+Click on 'Prompts' and navigate to the right side of the Prompt Manager interface.

-Click the ‘Create’ button to initiate the process of creating a new prompt.
+Click the ‘Create’ button to open the prompt configuration page and start creating your new prompt.

 In the prompt panel: